The mission of Financial Aid programs is to make college education accessible to individuals who otherwise would be unable to attend college.

 - Verification Worksheet

-- IRS Tax Return Transcript - If you successfully used the IRS Data Retrieval Tool and didn't change any of the data the transcripts is not required.
+- IRS Tax Return Transcript (transcripts are available online at www.irs.gov) - If you successfully used the IRS Data Retrieval Tool and didn't change any of the data the transcripts is not required.

 Check your status on the Student information System (SIS) to identify any documentation that you need to submit.